-One Man's Promise to Bring Home the Lost Children of Nepal, by Conor Grennan (William Morrow Paperbacks, 9780061930065, \$14.99) Grennan takes a year off from his job with the Grennan takes a year off trom his job with the EastWest Institute and volunteers for three months in a Nepalese orphanage.
+One Man's Promise to Bring Home the Lost Children of Nepal, by Conor Grennan "Grennan takes a year off from his job with the EastWest Institute and volunteers for three months in a Nepalese orphanage.
 He is captivated by his lively and affectionate young charges, but the story grows darker as he learns more about the for-profit traffic in young children stolen from their families and villages.
-Grennan vows to return to help reunite the children with their families, and the story of his fulfillment of that quest is powerful and moving." -Sarah Goddin, Quail Ridge Books, Raleigh, NC A Lonely Death An Inspector Ian Rutledge Mystery, by Charles Todd
+Grennan vows to return to help reunite the children with their families, and the story of his fulfillment of that quest is powerful and moving." -Sarah Goddin, Quail Ridge Books, Raleigh, NC Find out more about this book and others at WWW.INDIEBOUND.ORG

-(William Morrow Paperbacks, 9780061726200, \$14.99) "Charles Todd has penned another mystery masterpiece!
-Ian Rutledge is determined to find masterpiece!
-Ian Rufledge is determined to find the killer who is garroting soldiers from Eastfield Company who survived the Great War.
-With the voice of Hamish, a dead soldier, constantly in his head, Inspector Rufledge wades through the red herrings and mistaken directions of the villagers.
-Along the way, we are reminded of the horrors and lasting effects of war while rooting for Ian to find love and happiness despite his fragile mental state." -Kathy Wales, Martha's Bookstore, Balboa Island, CA The Other Life A Novel, by Ellen Meister
+A Lonely Death An Inspector Ian Rutledge Mystery, by Charles Todd "Charles Todd has penned another mystery masterpiece!
+Ian Rutledge is determined to find the killer who is garroting soldiers from Eastfield Company who survived the Great War.
+With the voice of Hamish, a dead soldier, constantly in his head, Inspector Rutledge wades through the red herrings and mistaken directions of the villagers.
+Along the way, we are reminded of the horrors and lasting effects of war while rooting for Ian to find love and happiness despite his fragile mental state." -Kathy Wales, Martha's Bookstore, Balboa Island, CA

-(Berkley Trade, 9780425243374, \$15) "Quinn's artistic mother took her own life, leaving "Quinn's artistic mother took her own life, leaving Quinn wondering why.
+The Other Life A Novel, by Ellen Meister "Quinn's artistic mother took her own life, leaving Quinn wondering why.
 To help her cope on this journey, Quinn has the ability to travel between two parallel worlds via hidden portals.
 One world is a safe, suburban life with her husband, Lewis, and their young son Isaac on Long Island, albeit a world filled with the reality of her mother's death.
 The other is a dramatic life in New York City with neurotic Eugene, a life in which her mother is still very much alive.
-The premise of these portals may seem strange, but Meister makes it work and does it very well." -Annie Philbrick, Bank Square Books, Mystic, CT The Terror of Living A Novel, by Urban Waite
+The premise of these portals may seem strange, but Meister makes it work and does it very well." -Annie Philbrick, Bank Square Books, Mystic, CT Find out more about this book and others at WWW.INDIEBOUND.ORG

-(Back Bay Books, 9780316097888, \$14.99) "Taut, fast paced, and gripping, this is a real page turner.
+The Terror of Living A Novel, by Urban Waite "Taut, fast paced, and gripping, this is a real page turner.
 Phil keeps his horse farm afloat by guiding the occasional illicit shipment across the border in the rugged North Cascades.
-He knows the land like the back of his hand, and with a quick ride over the mountain pass he is with a quick ride over the mountain pass he is solvent again for a while.
+He knows the land like the back of his hand, and with a quick ride over the mountain pass he is solvent again for a while.
 But this time they sent him a courier who is nothing but trouble.
 Bobby Drake is a lawman with a family history-his father made a few extra dollars just like Phil.
 Bobby is trying to live it down, doing a good job of catching the bad guys.
-The paths of these two cross violently on a trip gone horribly wrong in this outstanding debut." -Deon Stonehouse, Sunriver Books, Sunriver, OR You Know When the Men Are Gone by Siobhan Fallon (NAL Trade, 9780451234391, \$14) "Surprising, get-under-your-skin characters populate the spare landscape of Fort Hood, Texas, in this collection of linked stories that will have a compelling effect on even the most skeptical reader.
+The paths of these two cross violently on a trip gone horribly wrong in this outstanding debut." -Deon Stonehouse, Sunriver Books, Sunriver, OR Find out more about this book and others at WWW.INDIEBOUND.ORG

+You Know When the Men Are Gone by Siobhan Fallon "Surprising, get-under-your-skin characters populate the spare landscape of Fort Hood, Texas, in this collection of linked stories that will have a compelling effect on even the most skeptical reader.
 Fallon opens a window into military base life from the perspective of the quiet supporters-spouses, children and injured vets-who stay home when the men deploy.
-A riveting debut!." -Nicole Magistro, The Bookworm of Edwards, Edwards, CO
+A riveting debut!." -Nicole Magistro, The Bookworm of Edwards, Edwards, CO Find out more about this book and others at WWW.INDIEBOUND.ORG